obonaventure/cnp3/book/network/network.rst

 .. index:: IPv6 fragmentation

 In IPv6, fragmentation is performed exclusively by the source host and relies on the fragmentation header.
-This 64 bits header is composed of six fields.
+This 64 bits header is composed of six fields :
  - a `Next Header` field that indicates the type of the header that follows the fragmentation header
  - a `reserved` field set to `0`.
  - the `Fragment Offset` is a 13-bit unsigned integer that contains the offset, in 8-octet units, of the data following this header, relative to the start of the original packet.